duncombe/wikis/Development-of-Test-Themes.md

 <a name="scenario3G"/>
 ## Scenario 3G:  Mineral Extraction
+No development on this scenario as of July 11, 2014.
+Is development of this scenario feasible within the next 45 days?
 The Department of Interior Bureau of Ocean Energy Management is considering opening several tracts in the Gulf of Mexico for petroleum exploration.
 As part of their due diligence under regulations implementing the Outer Continental Shelf Lands Act, the Bureau must prepare an environmental impact statement before opening the tract to bids.
 The environmental impact statement must consider the potential impact of exploration and drilling on area fisheries.

 ### Questions to Guide Corresponding IPython Notebooks